 Depending on the data points that are sent to CloudWatch, you might experience unexpected INSUFFICIENT_DATA states on an alarm monitoring a metric.

-For example, you have a custom application that sends data points from software deployed in an EC2 instance to a custom metric.
-To avoid losing data, you configure the application to retry failed API calls.
-Due to an external factor (for example, a modification of the VPC settings), the instance loses connectivity with CloudWatch.
-In this scenario, your environment still generates data, but the data points being sent are failing until the external issue is fixed.
+For example, you might have a custom application that sends data points from software deployed in an EC2 instance to a custom metric.
+To avoid losing data, you might configure the application to retry failed API calls.
+But, due to an external factor (for example, a modification of the VPC settings), the instance loses connectivity with CloudWatch.
+In this scenario, your environment still generates data.
+But the data points being sent are failing until the external issue is fixed.

 If you have set up a standard alarm, the alarm evaluates the metric every minute.
-During evaluation, the alarm retrieves the latest data points from the configured metric.
+During evaluation, the alarm gets the latest available data points from the configured metric.
 During this period without connectivity, the alarm is still evaluating the metric.
-Because the data points aren't sent, the alarm can't retrieve any data points for those evaluation periods, triggering an INSUFFICIENT_DATA state.
+Because the data points are not successfully being delivered to CloudWatch, the alarm can't retrieve any data points for those evaluation periods.
+This triggers an INSUFFICIENT_DATA state.

 After recovering connectivity, the application sends the backlog of data points, each one with its own timestamp.
-Because the data points are sent after this delay, the alarm can now retrieve the recent data points based on the period and evaluation period that you specified on it, behaving as expected again.
+Because the data points are sent after this delay, the alarm can now retrieve the recent data points based on the period and evaluation period that you specified on it.
 At this point, you no longer see blank spaces in the metric, because the data points are now stored in CloudWatch.
-However, because the alarm has already evaluated that time frame, the alarm history still shows a message similar to:
+But, because the alarm has already evaluated that time frame, the alarm history still shows a message similar to:

 [...] "stateValue": "INSUFFICIENT_DATA", "stateReason": "Insufficient Data: 2 datapoints were unknown.", [...]